SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/widgets.md

 ### Label

 We will start to add the label.
-Now since this widget will manipulate a lot of text we define a simple fonction to set the same visual properties to all the text element.
+Now since this widget manipulates a lot of text we define a simple function to set the same visual properties to all the text elements.

 ```
 BlIntegerInputElement >> configuredString: aString